clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 #.
 Update and build bundles.

-   Add, edit, or remove bundles that will be part of your content and then build the updated list of bundles. mixer will automatically update the :file:`mixbundles` file when you update the bundles in your mix.
+   Add, edit, or remove bundles that will be part of your content and build them. mixer will automatically update the :file:`mixbundles` file when you update the bundles in your mix.

    View the `mixer.bundle man page`_ for more information on configuring bundles in a mix.